puppetlabs/puppetserver/documentation/config_file_puppetserver.md

 [`auth.conf` documentation]: ./config_file_auth.html
 [deprecated]: ./deprecated_features.html

 The `puppetserver.conf` file contains settings for Puppet Server software.
-For a broader overview of Puppet Server configuration, see the [configuration documentation](./configuration.html).
+For an overview, see [Puppet Server Configuration](./configuration.html).

 ## Settings

-> **Note:** Most users should never set the `master-conf-dir` or `master-code-dir` settings to a non-default value.
-If you do, change the equivalent Puppet settings (`confdir` or `codedir`) to ensure that commands like `puppet cert` and `puppet module`  use the same directories as Puppet Server.
-Also note that a non-default `confdir` must be specified on the command line when running commands, since that setting must be set before Puppet tries to find its config file.
+> **Note:** Under most conditions, you won't change the default settings for `master-conf-dir` or `master-code-dir`.
+However, if you do, also change the equivalent Puppet settings (`confdir` or `codedir`) to ensure that commands like `puppet cert` and `puppet module` use the same directories as Puppet Server.
+You must also specify the non-default `confdir` when running commands, since that setting must be set before Puppet tries to find its config file.

 * The `jruby-puppet` settings configure the interpreter:
-    * `ruby-load-path`: Where the Puppet Server expects to find Puppet, Facter, etc.
+    * `ruby-load-path`: The location where Puppet Server expects to find Puppet, Facter, and other components.
-    * `gem-home`: This setting determines where JRuby looks for gems.
+    * `gem-home`: The location where JRuby looks for gems.
 It is also used by the `puppetserver gem` command line tool.
-If not specified, uses the Puppet default `/opt/puppetlabs/server/data/puppetserver/jruby-gems`.
+If nothing is specified, JRuby uses the Puppet default `/opt/puppetlabs/server/data/puppetserver/jruby-gems`.
-    * `master-conf-dir`: Optionally, set the path to the Puppet [configuration directory][].
-If not specified, the default is `/etc/puppetlabs/puppet`.
+    * `master-conf-dir`: Optional.
+The path to the Puppet [configuration directory][].
+The default is `/etc/puppetlabs/puppet`.
-    * `master-code-dir`: Optionally, set the path to the Puppet [code directory][].
-If not specified, the default is `/etc/puppetlabs/code`.
+    * `master-code-dir`: Optional.
+The path to the Puppet [code directory][].
+The default is `/etc/puppetlabs/code`.
-    * `master-var-dir`: Optionally, set the path to the Puppet [cache directory][].
-If not specified, the default is `/opt/puppetlabs/server/data/puppetserver`.
+    * `master-var-dir`: Optional.
+The path to the Puppet [cache directory][].
+The default is `/opt/puppetlabs/server/data/puppetserver`.
-    * `master-run-dir`: Optionally, set the path to the run directory, where the service's PID file is stored.
-If not specified, the default is `/var/run/puppetlabs/puppetserver`.
+    * `master-run-dir`: Optional.
+The path to the run directory, where the service's PID file is stored.
+The default is `/var/run/puppetlabs/puppetserver`.
-    * `master-log-dir`: Optionally, set the path to the log directory.
-If not specified, uses the Puppet default `/var/log/puppetlabs/puppetserver`.
+    * `master-log-dir`: Optional.
+The path to the log directory.
+If nothing is specified, it uses the Puppet default `/var/log/puppetlabs/puppetserver`.
-    * `max-active-instances`: Optionally, set the maximum number of JRuby instances to allow.
-Defaults to 'num-cpus - 1', with a minimum default value of 1 and a maximum default value of 4.
+    * `max-active-instances`: Optional.
+The maximum number of JRuby instances allowed.
+The default is 'num-cpus - 1', with a minimum value of 1 and a maximum value of 4.
-    * `max-requests-per-instance`: Optionally, limit how many HTTP requests a given JRuby instance will handle in its lifetime.
-When a JRuby instance reaches this limit, it gets flushed from memory and replaced with a fresh one.
-Defaults to 0, which disables automatic JRuby flushing.
+    * `max-requests-per-instance`: Optional.
+The number of HTTP requests a given JRuby instance will handle in its lifetime.
+When a JRuby instance reaches this limit, it is flushed from memory and replaced with a fresh one.
+The default is 0, which disables automatic JRuby flushing.

-    This can be useful for working around buggy module code that would otherwise cause memory leaks, but it causes a slight performance penalty whenever a new JRuby has to reload all of the Puppet Ruby code.
-If memory leaks from module code are not an issue in your deployment, the default value will give the best performance.
+    JRuby flushing can be useful for working around buggy module code that would otherwise cause memory leaks, but it slightly reduces performance whenever a new JRuby instance reloads all of the Puppet Ruby code.
+If memory leaks from module code are not an issue in your deployment, the default value of 0 performs best.
-    * `borrow-timeout`: Optionally, set the timeout when attempting to borrow an instance from the JRuby pool in milliseconds.
-Defaults to 1200000.
+    * `borrow-timeout`: Optional.
+The timeout in milliseconds, when attempting to borrow an instance from the JRuby pool.
+The default is 1200000.
-    * `use-legacy-auth-conf`: Optionally, set the method to be used for authorizing access to the HTTP endpoints served by the "master" service.
-The applicable endpoints include those listed in the [Puppet v3 HTTP API](/puppet/4.2/reference/http_api/http_api_index.html#puppet-v3-http-api).
+    * `use-legacy-auth-conf`: Optional.
+The method to be used for authorizing access to the HTTP endpoints served by the "master" service.
+The applicable endpoints are listed in [Puppet v3 HTTP API](/puppet/latest/reference/http_api/http_api_index.html#puppet-v3-http-api).

-    For a value of `true` or if this setting is not specified, Puppet uses the legacy Ruby `puppet-agent` authorization method and [Puppet `auth.conf`][`auth.conf` documentation] format, which is [deprecated][] and will be removed in a future version of Puppet Server.
+    If this setting is set to `true` or is not specified, Puppet uses the [deprecated][] Ruby `puppet-agent` authorization method and [Puppet `auth.conf`][`auth.conf` documentation] format, which will be removed in a future version of Puppet Server.

-    For a value of `false`, Puppet uses a new HOCON configuration file format and location.
+    For a value of `false`, Puppet uses the HOCON configuration file format and location.
 See the [`auth.conf` documentation](./config_file_auth.html) for more information.
 * The `profiler` settings configure profiling:
     * `enabled`: If this is set to `true`, Puppet Server enables profiling for the Puppet Ruby code.
-Default: `false`.
+The default is `false`.
-* The `puppet-admin` section configures the Puppet Server's administrative API.
-(This is a new API and isn't provided by Rack or WEBrick Puppet masters.)
-With the introduction of a new method for authorizing requests made to Puppet Server in Puppet Server 2.2, the settings in this section are now deprecated.
-You should consider removing these settings in favor of the new authorization method and `auth.conf` format and location.
+* The `puppet-admin` section configures Puppet Server's administrative API.
+(This API is unavailable with Rack or WEBrick Puppet masters.)
+The settings in this section are now deprecated.
+Remove these settings and replace them with the authorization method that was introduced in Puppet Server 2.2, using a HOCON format for `auth.conf`.
 See the [`auth.conf` documentation][] for more information.
     * `authorization-required` determines whether a client certificate is required to access the endpoints in this API.
 If set to `false`, all requests will be permitted to access this API.
 If set to `true`, only the clients whose certnames are included in the `client-whitelist` setting are allowed access to the admin API.
 If this setting is not specified but the `client-whitelist` setting is specified, the default value for this setting is `true`.
-    * `client-whitelist` contains an array of client certificate names that are whitelisted to access the admin API.
+    * `client-whitelist` contains an array of client certificate names that are allowed to access the admin API.
 Puppet Server denies any requests made to this endpoint that do not present a valid client certificate mentioned in this array.

     If neither the `authorization-required` nor the `client-whitelist` settings are specified, Puppet Server uses the new authorization methods and [`auth.conf` documentation][] formats to access the admin API endpoints.

+### Examples

 ~~~
 # Configuration for the JRuby interpreters.